 Congratulations!
 That Completes the installation of OSMC.
 Move back to the home screen by pressing [Backspace] 2 or 3 times.

 In this step, TVHeadend will be configured.
 This part of the procedure should be carried out from your PC, in a browser.
+Meanwhile, ensure that your tuner device is connected to the Pi.

 Open your favourite browser and surf to the address http://<ip address of pi>:9981.
 For example, my Pi’s IP address is 192.168.1.75, so I go to http://192.168.1.75:9981.